 substitute for the fruit they could no longer obtain.
 Similarly the Government

 also issued a poster with the slogan 'Carrots keep you healthy and help you see

 in the blackout' to promote the humble carrot.

 Sweets (candy) were scarce so children had to make do with whatever their inventive mums came up with.
+As ever the Ministry of Food came to their aid.
 This wartime recipe for carrot fudge (below) sounds really weird.
 Why not print it out and give it a try?
 You'll need a bit of grown-up help with the cooking.
 See if your friends can guess what it's made of and let us know how it tastes.
 More ingenious uses for the surplus of carrots below.